Rob0xFF/GCodeZ/README.md

  **--laser=laser_diameter** Diameter of the laser spot im mm, must be the same which was used for 2D GCode generation

 ## Optional Command Line Options:
- **--stepwith=stepwith** Minimal distance between two spatial points in mm, defaults to 0.5mm
+ **--stepwith=stepwith** Minimal distance between two spatial points in the output in mm, defaults to 0.5mm, lowering will yield the laser to more accuratly follow stl surface, but takes more time to compute

 ## Build
  uses std::string.contains(), therefore -std=c++2b compiler flag must be set to g++